l1f7/simplexmobility-styleguide/docs/scaffolding.md

 ## HTML5 doctype

-Primer makes use of certain HTML elements and CSS properties that **require** the use of the HTML5 doctype.
+Carbon makes use of certain HTML elements and CSS properties that **require** the use of the HTML5 doctype.
 Include it at the beginning of all your pages.

 {% highlight html %}
 <!DOCTYPE html>